 #3: It’s Easy to Measure Success

 If there has only been one true statement about Google, it’s that they nerd out over stats.
 Big time.
 The clearest example of this is probably Google Analytics, a service that allows a user to see – in fine detail – how many visitors click your site, what pages they land on, where they were referred from, etc.

-This passion for analytics translates over to AdWords in the form of the pay-per-click ad.
-AdWords tracks the performance of every ad it creates on your behalf, and – what’s cooler – it presents a side-by-side display of your ads’ performance and the traffic data captured independently by Google Analytics.
-So, for example, AdWords can show you that there’s a correlation between a spike in site traffic last Monday afternoon and a Google ad that went live that same afternoon.
+This passion for analytics translates over to Google Ads in the form of the pay-per-click ad.
+It tracks the performance of every ad it creates on your behalf, and – what’s cooler – it presents a side-by-side display of your ads’ performance and the traffic data captured independently by Google Analytics.
+So, for example, Google Ads can show you that there’s a correlation between a spike in site traffic last Monday afternoon and a Google ad that went live that same afternoon.

 #4: Ads Show Results Faster than Organic

 Over a third (approximately 36%, according to Search Engine Watch) of all searchers click on the first link on the SERP.
 That figure plummets to 12% for the 2nd link in the chain.
 The 10th link – and keep in mind this is still on the first page of the results – gets a measly 2% click-thru-rate.